alphasights/paint/README.md

 ### Settings

-This contains global variables that are shared between globals, tools and components.
-Settings use the core functions and components.
+This contains variables that are shared between globals, tools and components.
+Settings use the core functions, that's the reason why we need to load Core before.

 ### Tools